Last Updated: June 11, 2020

 (e) Marketing and Profile

 We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.
-We have established an Email Preference Center where you can view and make certain decisions about your personal data use OR the following personal data control mechanisms:
+We have established an Email Preference Center where you can view and make certain decisions about your personal data.
+If you have any other questions about this privacy notice or would like to exercise your rights in your personal data, please fill-out our form or contact our DPO using the details set out above.

 We may use your Identity, Contact, Technical, Usage and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which products, services and offers may be relevant for you (we call this marketing).